varunkumardev/amitmerchant1990.github.io/_pages/uses.md

 I use [Google Drive](https://drive.google.com) to store my documents and backups.

 I use [Google Keep](https://keep.google.com) to get in sync with my todo lists and important notes.
+But if I want to quickly take some temporory notes, I use [Notepad](https://notepad.js.org/).

 I use [KDE Connect](https://kdeconnect.kde.org/) to sync my files and clipboard across my Android phone and Ubuntu desktop.

 To make vector graphics, I use [Vectr](https://vectr.com/).

+I have designed this [blog's logo](/images/icon.svg) using [Figma](https://www.figma.com/).

 When I need to compress images, I use [TinyPNG](https://tinypng.com/).
 It uses smart lossy compression techniques to reduce the file size of your PNG files.